 I put those there in case you want more data and research than you'll get from my opinions below.

-I currently use AgileCRM, but not the free level.
+I used to use AgileCRM, but not the free level.
 As you add more marketing automation, it moves up to $9/user/month.
 But the free version supports 50,000 contacts, supports lead scoring, and all sorts of deal milestones to help you manage your process.
-I like it best of all the options.

 A lot of folks talk about and like insightly.
 Again, like AgileCRM, it has more features in the paid plans, but you can manage up to 2500 contacts for up to 2 users for free.
 It also lets you add at least 2 different custom fields to your records.

 HubSpot CRM puts no limits on your users or your contacts.
 But if you're using it for sales, like most people would, you'll also need HubSpot Sales.
 The good news is that it's free too.
 You'll wonder, what's the catch?
 When you decide you want to turn on the marketing aspects of the platform, the pricing jumps up, based on how many contacts you have—and could cost you anywhere from $200/month to 10 times that.

 It is email system, marketing automation, and CRM all wrapped up into one—at price points way under HubSpot.
 For up to 5,000 contacts, the price for a small team is $115/month (its pricing is based on contacts, not users).
 It's pricier than the rest, but does more than the rest.
 I use it today.